-The urine drug screen (UDS) can be an important tool in evaluating patients for appropriateness of chronic pharmacotherapy, as well as in identifying sources of delirium and altered mental status.
+The urine drug screen (UDS) can be an important tool in evaluating patients for appropriateness of chronic pharmacotherapy, identifying sources of delirium and altered mental status, and monitoring for substance use.
 However, interpretation of results can be sometimes be viewed as challenging or complicated.

 • How should the urine drug screen be utilized in pharmacy practice?1-2